davepinch/pinchy.cc/content/topics/places/cratons/laurentia/banded-iron-formation/@assembly-1-5.md

 ---
-title: "banded iron formation of Laurentia (Wikipedia)" ✂️: "During the assembly of the core of Laurentia, banded iron formation was deposited in Michigan, Minnesota, and Labrador." banded iron formation of:
+title: "banded iron formation of Laurentia (Wikipedia)" ✂️: "During the assembly of the core of Laurentia, banded iron formation was deposited in Michigan, Minnesota, and Labrador." banded iron formation of: Laurentia banded iron formation in:
-  - Laurentia
   - Michigan
   - Minnesota
   - Labrador